gezielcarvalho/air-space-control-website/README.md

 ## Documentation

-Detailed documentation on setting up and running the project, API endpoints, authentication mechanisms, and more can be found in the `/docs` folder.
+Detailed documentation on setting up and running the project, API endpoints, authentication mechanisms, and more can be found in the [Wiki Pages](https://github.com/gezielcarvalho/air-space-control-website/wiki) of this repository.

 ## References